Detection at a constant probability of false alarm (PVLT)

 cfar

-We will now simulate the input data.
-Since we want to show that the CFAR detector can keep the false alarm rate below a certain value, we will simply model the noise in these cells.
+Now we will simulate the input data.
+Since we want to show that the CFAR detector can keep the false alarm level below a certain value, we will simply simulate the noise in these cells.
 Here are the settings:

 - The data sequence is 23 samples long, and the CUT is cell 12.
-This leaves 10 training cells and 1 guard cell on each side of the CUT.
+This leaves 10 training cells and 1 safety cell on each side of the CUT.

 - The false alarm rate is calculated using 100,000 Monte Carlo tests.